redromnon/HeroicBashLauncher/README.md

 ### Updating the Program
-Again using your terminal, navigate to this directory and run the command `git pull` to get the latest changes.
+Use `git pull` to get the latest changes.

 ## Features Planned